rtm516/GeyserMC-wiki/Floodgate.md

 See [this page](FAQ#how-do-i-add-players-to-the-whitelist-when-using-floodgate).

 ### Prefix is not changing on the server after changing it in the config.

+Between the Paper builds of 1.15.2-355 and 1.16.5-505, there was a bug where Floodgate players who had already connected to the server would not have their prefixed changed.
+Paper builds 1.16.5-506 and later fix this issue.

 Ensure that you removed the `usercache.json` file from the server root directory and restart your server.